bojanv91/bojanv91.github.io/Snow/_posts/2016-05-27-feature-folders-structure-in-asp-net.md

 ---
 layout: post
-title: Feature Folders Project Structure in ASP.NET MVC5
+title: Feature by Folder Project Structure in ASP.NET MVC5
 ---

 Structuring your files around **business concerns** is more natural way of handling projects than structuring them around **technical concerns**.
 The [Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) is applied in both approaches, but not both of them give the same desired clarity and ease for developers.
 This blogpost focuses on organizing MVC projects around **feature folders**, which represent the business concerns.<!--excerpt-->